i30/i30.github.io/about.md

 ---
 layout: about
 title: Read me
+image:
+  url: "/images/profile.jpg"
+  width: 768
+  height: 440
-permalink: /about/
+permalink: /
 ---
 Hi!
 I'm Minh Tri - pronounced as Minh Trí in Vietnamese.
 Nice to see you here!

-I'm a co-founder of [Mina Japanese Center](https://en.mina.edu.vn).
-Because coding is cool, I'm working as a freelance web developer as well.
-Just kidding! :V
+I'm a web developer focusing on [PHP](http://php.net/) and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
+I also speak [Go](https://golang.org/) quite well.

 Fishing, biking and traveling are my favorite activities.
 If you're going to travel to Vietnam someday, there're always free rooms and tour guides for you.